4 MinsJan 22, 2021

 is with another bank.
 (NACH or Nationalised Automated Clearing House Payment Solution is the centralised system that facilitates the seamless transactions between banks).

-Click here to find out more about Axis Bank Home Loans.
+Find out more about Axis Bank Home Loan EMI Calculator.
 You can check your eligibility by clicking here for the Axis Bank Home Loan Eligibility Calculator.

 Disclaimer: The Source, a Mumbai-based content creation, and curation firm have authored this article.
 Axis Bank does not influence the views of the author in any way.
 Axis Bank and The Source shall not be responsible for any direct/indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
 Please consult your financial advisor before making any financial decision.